 - There's a revolution in innovation – and it's coming straight from users this time.

-  Prof. Karim R. Lakhani, co-chair of the 2016 Open and User Innovation Conference, talks with Matt R. Tucker about how people outside the traditional boundaries of firms are radically changing the innovation process.
+Professor Karim Lakhani, co-chair of the 2016 Open and User Innovation Conference, talks with Matt Tucker about how people outside the traditional boundaries of firms are radically changing the innovation process.

 Tucker: Thanks for taking the time to talk to me about Revolutionizing Innovation.
 It’s a new book that you’ve edited with Dietmar Harhoff that curates some of the foundational research in the field of open and user innovation.
 To start off, I’m curious: what was the impetus for the book?

 Lakhani: The book came about as a way to celebrate Eric von Hippel’s 70th birthday.
 There’s a tradition of academics celebrating their colleagues’ birthdays by writing papers about the impact of their work.
 At the 2011 Open and User Innovation Conference in Vienna, many of us that had learned from Eric were together and presented papers, and it turned out to be really the latest and greatest research around open and user innovation.
 That gave us the idea, and knowing Eric’s birthday was coming up gave us the reason to put the book together.

 Tucker: That’s a cool tradition.
 I know many people consider Eric to be the “founder” of the open and user innovation field.
 His work has influenced so many in academia and business, and we’re seeing rapid growth of the trends he identified in user innovation and product development.
 Did you feel like this is such a pivotal point for open user innovation research that it merited putting a book together?